rahulgambhir/Newsletter-Service/README.md

 ## Improvements
 - Code refactoring & optimization is yet to be done.
 (Due to some time constraints, was not able to give enogh time to this project.)
+- Currently, I'm fetching the content only on the basis of date.
+I need to work on the logic to fetch it on the basis of specific time.
 - Service to automatically send content to the subscriber of that topic at the specific time of that content is yet to be worked upon.